canmom/canmom.github.io/_posts/crit/baru/2023-06-11-exordia-advance-review.md

 layout: article
 tags:
  - baru cormorant
 excerpt: "Seth Dickinson writes a fun book as a breather.
-Which for Seth means darkly funny, brutally imaginative scifi cross-examination of sacrifice, genocide and the legacy of US imperialism.
+Which for Seth means a brutally imaginative scifi cross-examination of sacrifice, genocide and the legacy of US imperialism.
 Let's get our fangs into <cite>Exordia</cite>..."
 categories:
  - crit
  - baru